Mikkel Rygaard

 Mikkel Rygaard Jensen (/da/; born 25 December 1990) is a Danish professional footballer who plays as an attacking midfielder for Allsvenskan club BK Häcken.

-After starting his career as a talent of Herfølge and later English Championship club Charlton Athletic, Rygaard played multiple season in the lower divisions of Danish football.
+After starting his career as a talent of Herfølge and later Football League Championship club Charlton Athletic, Rygaard played multiple season in the lower divisions of Danish football.
 Most notable was his stint at Næstved, where he made 155 appearances and scored 38 competitive goals which earned him a "Player of the Year" Award of the Danish 2nd Divisions in 2014.
 In January 2016, Rygaard signed for Lyngby in the Danish 1st Division, and helped the team win promotion to the Danish Superliga the same year.
 His performances earned him the 2016 Danish 1st Division "Player of the Year" award.
 In February 2018, Rygaard joined FC Nordsjælland on a free transfer as economically troubled Lyngby failed to pay player salaries.
 After a short stint with Polish club ŁKS Łódź, he moved to Swedish side BK Häcken in December 2021.

 Rygaard has also made international appearances for Denmark at U18, U19 and U20-level.

 Club career

 Early years

 Born in Nykøbing Falster, Rygaard began his youth career at local side Nykøbing Falster Alliancen before transferring to the academy of Herfølge BK in 2005.
-After progressing through the youth ranks, he was invited for a trial at English Championship club Charlton Athletic after they had previously signed fellow Herfølge-talent, Martin Christensen.
-The trial eventually resulted in a two-year contract with the club, and Rygaard was placed on the Charlton U18 team for his first season.
-During his time in Charlton, Rygaard played two friendly matches for the first team under head coach Alan Pardew.
+After progressing through the youth ranks, he was invited for a trial at Football League Championship club Charlton Athletic after they had previously signed fellow Herfølge-talent, Martin Christensen.
+The trial eventually resulted in a two-year contract with the English club, and Rygaard was placed in the Charlton U18 team for his first season.
+During his time at Charlton, Rygaard played two friendly matches for the first team under head coach Alan Pardew.